 - Hire an intern: Boost your workforce development and recruitment efforts through DEED’s scholarship program.
 Get a student to work at your utility and strengthen relationships with local universities.

-- Learn from other utilities: Search, learn from, and replicate any of 500+ innovative projects, through comprehensive project reports in the DEED project database.
+- Learn from other utilities: Search, learn from, and replicate any of 500+ innovative projects, through comprehensive project reports in the DEED Project Library.
 These projects cover topics from energy efficiency, demand response, reliability, and lighting, to renewable resources, safety, security, storage, drones, and environmental topics.

 - Access the best resources: Attend DEED webinars at no charge, from the convenience of your office.
 Enjoy special savings on publications, software, videos, and e-learning on reliability, safety, security, energy efficiency, lighting, environmental management, and more.